NatsionalnoeDostoyanie/devices_project/README.md

 ...
 ...
 ...
-Authorization: Token <Token you have get>
+Authorization: Token <Token you have got>
 ```

 ## URLs